- What is Journey Into Manhood?

 What does the registration fee cover?

-- The full program (total of about 20-25 hours of facilitated “work” over parts of 3 days)
+- The full program (total of about 20-25 hours of facilitated “processes” and deep personal-growth work over 3 days)

 - Use of the rented camp or retreat center for all our activities